Welcome to the parent/carer section of our website, We hope you find the information useful.

 Within school, pupils are taught about how to stay safe in our modern digital world.

-The person responsible for E-Safety in school is Gary Mellefont
+The person responsible for Online Safety in school is Gary Mellefont (Headteacher).

 If you have any concerns about online safety please contact one of these members of staff.